WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/adding-blocks.md

 - Adding block HTML and comments to the HTML files manually.

-## Adding blocks using the site editor
+## Working with blocks and templates in the site editor

 The beta site editor is available from the WordPress admin area when full site editing is enabled.
 To use the site editor, a full site editing theme must be installed and active.